CiscoDevNet/go-ciscosecureaccess/destinationlists/docs/DestinationListsAPI.md

 	"context"
 	"fmt"
 	"os"
-	openapiclient "github.com/CiscoDevNet/go-ciscosecureaccess/destinationlists"
+	openapiclient "github.com/cisco-sbg/go-ciscosecureaccess/destinationlists"
 )

 func main() {
-	destinationListCreate := *openapiclient.NewDestinationListCreate("none", false, "Global Allow list") // DestinationListCreate | Provide destination information and an optional array of destination objects. * Accepts no more than 500 destination objects. * Does not support global destination lists.
-You must set the `isGlobal` field to `false`. * Does not support an access type.
-Valid values are: `allow`, `block`, `url_proxy`, `no_decrypt`, `warn`, or `none`. * You must set the `bundleTypeId` to `2`.
+	destinationListCreate := *openapiclient.NewDestinationListCreate(openapiclient.access("allow"), false, "Global Allow list") // DestinationListCreate | Provide destination information and an optional array of destination objects. * In the API request, accepts no more than 500 destination objects in the destination list. * Does not support global destination lists.
+You must set the `isGlobal` field to `false`. * You cannot use the Destination Lists API to create a destination list with the `access` type of `thirdparty_block`. * You must set the `bundleTypeId` to `2`.
 Web profiles are applied on your policy rules.
 If you make an API request on the POST operation that adds a URL on a high-volume domain to a destination list, the operation may succeed (`HTTP/200 OK`).
 However, the server returns an error message (`HTTP/400 Bad Request`) that indicates that the destination is on a high-volume domain. **Note:** Secure Access does not add URLs that are on high-volume domains to destination lists.
 Instead, we recommend that you add the domain only.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)